Sunday 7 June 2020

 Here’s what needs to happen

 The Australian government has made childcare free for parents as part of a temporary relief package, but that policy is under review.

-Along with an emphasis on academic learning and re-engaging students with school routines, school children would benefit from an increased focus on health and well-being in schools.
-Supporting students to reconnect socially and build their own resilience (PDF) will improve academic learning and should be central to schools’ efforts.
+Along with an emphasis on academic learning and re-engaging students with school routines, school children would benefit from an .
+Supporting students to reconnect socially and will improve academic learning and should be central to schools’ efforts.

 Links between schools and external social and health services also need to be strengthened to support children of all ages.
 Many of the issues that need to be addressed to reduce student vulnerability occur at home and in the community, requiring targeted and expert care from a range of non-school service providers.

 Dedicated well-being staff could be employed in schools to facilitate these connections, and drive schools’ focus on health and well-being.

 Senior secondary students from education as a result of disruption and parental unemployment.
 Prior to COVID-19, the cost of leaving school early was calculated at around .
 Helping students remain in education is critical to improving health and employment outcomes later in life.

 Current funding arrangements will not enable preschools and schools to adequately respond to this unprecedented situation.
 Investing in prevention and outreach now is vastly more effective than dealing with the fallout later.